 Flora

-The luxuriant fjords on Seiland were previously used for hay-making and pastures for farm animals, and the area is still grazed today by reindeer, and in some places sheep.
-This has produced a unique cultural landscape featuring verdigris mountainsides dominated by grass, perennials and herbs.
-The barren mountain areas are home to snow buttercups, glacier buttercups, low sandworts and other mountain flora that are becoming increasingly rare in Norway due to climate change.
-It would appear that thanks to its northern location Seiland is still a safe haven for these plants.
+The lush fjords of Seiland were previously used for haymaking and livestock grazing, and the area is still grazed today by reindeer, and, in some places, sheep.
+This long land-use history has created distinctive cultural landscapes with green hillsides dominated by grasses, perennials, and herbs.
+The barren mountain areas are home to species such as snow buttercups, glacier buttercups, salt marsh sandworts and other alpine plants that are becoming increasingly rare in Norway due to a changing climate.
+Seiland’s northern location appears to still offer a safe haven for these plants.

-A botanist looking for rare mountain flora.
+A botanist studying rare mountain flora.
 Photo: Ingunn Ims Vistnes

 Bildetekst hentes fra tittel i slideshow